WilliamBonvini/PolimiNotes/Computing_Infrastructures/notes.md

 ## RAID 6

-This level is able to recover from the failure of two disks, as it uses two redundancy schemes P and Q which are independent.
+This level is able to recover from the failure of up to two disks, as it uses two redundancy schemes P and Q which are independent.
-On the other hand, it needs a disk more than level 5 to be implemented and a greater computational overhead, so it must be used only for very critical applications.
+On the other hand, it needs a greater computational overhead, so it must be used only for very critical applications.

 However, its efficiency grows with the number of disks, as does the probability of having two failures.